 About the Author

 Hi!
-My name is Inez and I am the owner of fortheloveofmom.org, a website dedicated to inspiring moms to pursue better in life & motherhood!
+My name is Inez and I am the owner of fortheloveofmom.org, a website dedicated to helping moms pursue better so that they can live their best lives and raise kids who do the same!